 Bottom Line: Google Stock Forecast

-Google stock has trailed its FAAMG counterparts for the last ten years, but it’s been Big Tech’s best performer in 2021 – this could be the decade of Google.
+Google stock has trailed its FAAMG counterparts for the last ten years, but it was the best Big Tech performer over the last year.
+This could be the decade of Google.

 This article is for informational purposes only, and it is not intended to be investment advice.
 Read our editorialguidelines and public equities research methodology to learn more about how we researched Google (GOOG, GOOGL) stock.